 - 2. A Pass grade (P) applies only to the College Life and Leadership Laboratory (FYSE 102).
 Pass means the equivalent of mastery of the material at least at an 80% level.
 FYSE 102 work which does not achieve a Pass grade will be graded with a letter grade of F. FYSE 102 completed with a Pass grade will provide 1 hour towards the credit requirement for graduation, but will not be included in the computation of the student's cumulative grade point average. - 3.
-A Proficiency grade (PNC) is used for courses which earn no credit hours but in which a student has achieved a specified level of proficiency. - 4.
 Failure (F) is given for failure to meet the standards of the course; or failure to complete the work of the course.
 A student who fails to take the final examination in a course will receive F, unless excused by the Academic Standards Committee.